 When were they phased out?

-By 90s, most automakers had stopped developing vehicles with pop-up headlights.
-Those which were originally designed to have ones, such as the Lamborghini Diablo went through design modifications and its later iterations came equipped with clear headlamps.
+By the 90s, most automakers had stopped developing vehicles with pop-up headlights.
+Those which were originally designed to have ones, such as the Lamborghini Diablo went through design modifications, and its later iterations came equipped with clear headlamps.

 One of the last vehicles to come equipped with pop-up headlights were the Corvette C5 and the iconic Lotus Esprit.
 Production of both these cars came to an end in 2004.